 Logistically challenging, the “One Kearny” project, completed in January 2009 and located at the heart of downtown San Francisco, was short on lay down area but long on opportunities to prove technical expertise.
 Situated at the corner of Market and Kearny streets in San Francisco's Financial District, One Kearny was a Class A redevelopment combining three buildings that represent three distinct architectural periods dating back to 1900.

-DPR's project manager for the $30 million, 60,000-sq.-ft. new addition to the project.
-One Kearny includes the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.
-The three adjoining buildings—the new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—will become one, with a shared opening between the three different addresses, and offer boutique office space and retail space on the ground floor.
+One Kearny included the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.
+The three adjoining buildings—a new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—were designed to become one, with a shared opening between the three different addresses.
+They offer boutique office space and retail space on the ground floor.

-Along with the tight Market Street location, the construction team is challenged with maintaining the integrity of the two historic buildings, while constructing the attached contemporary steel-framed addition designed by San Francisco architect and structural engineer Charles Bloszies.
-The project also includes a complete state-of-the-art seismic renovation, ADA compliant upgrades throughout the development, and installation of the latest telecommunications and security systems.
-In addition, new elevators and a new, energy-efficient curtain wall, which must look exactly the same as the old curtain wall to maintain the structure's historical building status, will be installed for the annex project.
+Along with the tight Market Street location, the construction team was challenged with maintaining the integrity of the two historic buildings, while constructing the attached contemporary steel-framed addition designed by San Francisco architect and structural engineer Charles Bloszies.
+The project also included a complete state-of-the-art seismic renovation, ADA compliant upgrades throughout the development, and installation of the latest telecommunications and security systems.
+In addition, new elevators and a new, energy-efficient curtain wall, which needed to look exactly the same as the old curtain wall to maintain the structure's historical building status, were installed for the annex project.

 - Self Perform Work Detailing